rodolphocastro/hellokt/README.md

 The `main` subdirectory contains a dummy Console app that simply prints something.

 The `test` subdirectory contains all the tests that describe the steps taken on playing with this language and its libraries.

+## Resources

+Most of the tests in this project were based on the [Kotlin by Example](https://play.kotlinlang.org/byExample) website.